How Sports Teams Make Money: 6 Revenue Streams Explained

 Key Factors in Negotiating and Securing Sponsorship and Endorsement Deals

-To successfully negotiate deals, your team must effectively leverage its brand value and market potential.
+Your team must effectively leverage its brand value and market potential to negotiate deals successfully.
 The size and passion of your fan base, media coverage, and the team’s performance impact the attractiveness to potential sponsors.

 2. Merchandise and Licensing